vasudha0615/vasudha0615/README.md

 ---

 ## 📂 Other Work & Practice
-- Implemented multiple **Python and JavaScript** mini projects to strengthen programming fundamentals
+- Implemented multiple **Python and ML** mini projects to strengthen programming fundamentals
 - Practiced **Data Structures and Algorithms** for logical thinking and interview preparation
 - Regularly explore and experiment with new technologies through hands-on coding